How to brew pour over

 Method

-1. Place paper filter into the V60 and rinse it with hot water to remove the paper taste and to preheat the carafe/mug.
+1. Place paper filter into the Origami dripper and rinse it with hot water to remove the paper taste and to preheat the carafe/mug.
 Discard the water.

-2. Add 20g of coffee to the v60 and give a gentle tap to settle and flatten out the coffee
+2. Add 15.5g of coffee to the Origami dripper and give a gentle tap to settle and flatten out the coffee

-3. Start your timer, and in a circular motion gently pour half the hot water (160ml) over the coffee to create a bloom, and allow it to drain into the carafe/mug.
+3. Start your timer, and gently pour 60g of water over the coffee in a circular motion to create a bloom, and allow to brew for 40 seconds.

 5. Gently pour the remaining water over the coffee.
 Aim for around a total of 3 minutes brew time.